Many care organisations are looking for kind, caring and committed volunteers to help make a difference with the care and support that they deliver.

 You probably won’t need previous experience or specialist qualifications, but tonnes of enthusiasm will help you to stand out.

 You are likely to be friendly and approachable with good people skills.
 You obviously need to enjoy spending time with the people that you are volunteering to assist.

-Run a workshop or activity session for residents.
+Running a workshop or activity session for residents

 Assisting with low level maintenance tasks